VXA

-How it works
+Operation

 Exabyte and Ecrix describe the data format as "packet technology."
 Since VXA is based on helical scan technology, data is written across the tape from side to side in helical strips.

 The novel part of VXA packet technology is that each stripe starts with a unique packet ID and ends with an ECC packet checksum.
 As each stripe is written to tape, it is immediately read back to verify that the write was successful.

 If the write was not 100% successful the packet can be rewritten at another point on the tape without stopping.
 When the data is read back, the packets are reassembled into a "buffer" by their packet ID.
 The buffer has 3 additional ECCs to ensure data integrity.

 Another aspect of VXA is that there are 2 read heads for each stripe, slightly offset in relation to each other to allow for more flexibility in reading tapes written by other drives.

 Due to the relatively slow tape speed inherent to helical scan technology, the drive is able to stop and start the tape much more quickly to avoid the need to backhitch.